nextcloud/Android-SingleSignOn/README.md

 You can check out the [sample app](https://github.com/nextcloud/Android-SingleSignOn/tree/master/sample) which uses this library to fetch some information via SSO from a Nextcloud instance.
 The sample app uses the [Retrofit approach](#51-using-retrofit).
 Be aware though, that it is for demonstration purposes only.
 Exception handling, state management etc. must be implemented depending on your use case.

+If you need to support __SDK lower than 24__, you must enable [library desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring).

 ### 1) Add this library to your project

 ```gradle